 Rajesh T. Gandhi, M.D., HIV Fellowship Director, MGH.
-Dr. Gandhi is Professor of Medicine at Harvard Medical School, and the Director of HIV Clinical Services and Education at Massachusetts General Hospital.
-He has been actively involved in HIV care and research since 1996.
-Dr. Gandhi is the leader of the Massachusetts General Hospital Clinical Research Site in the AIDS Clinical Trials Group (ACTG) and chair the ACTG HIV-1 Reservoirs and Eradication Transformative Science Group.
-He is also the Director of the Harvard University Center for AIDS Research (CFAR) Clinical Core.
-Dr. Gandhi is the editor of Partners ID Images, an educational infectious diseases website, and organizer of the HIV Online Provider Education (HOPE) program, which is an internet-based educational conference series for physicians caring for HIV-infected patients in resource-limited settings.
-He is also an Deputy Editor of Journal Watch Infectious Diseases.
-He is a scientific member of the Department of Health and Human Services Panel on Antiretroviral Guidelines for Adults and Adolescents.
-Dr. Gandhi received his medical degree from Harvard, completed residency at the Brigham and Women's Hospital, and trained in infectious diseases at Johns Hopkins Hospital.
-His research interests include studies of the HIV reservoirs and clinical trials of interventions designed to reduce the reservoir, including immune-based therapies.
+Rajesh T. Gandhi, M.D. is Professor of Medicine at Harvard Medical School and Principal Investigator and Co-Director of the Harvard University Center for AIDS Research (CFAR).
+Dr. Gandhi is Vice-Chair of the ACTG and site leader of the Massachusetts General Hospital (MGH) Clinical Research Site in the ACTG.
+He is the Director of HIV Education at MGH.
+Dr. Gandhi is Vice-Chair of the Infectious Diseases Society of America (IDSA) Covid-19 Treatment Guidelines Panel and a member of the Board of Directors of IDSA.
+He is also Chair of the International Antiviral Society-USA Panel on Antiretroviral Drugs for Treatment and Prevention of HIV in Adults.
+Dr. Gandhi is Editor-in-Chief of NEJM Journal Watch Infectious Diseases.
+Dr. Gandhi graduated from Harvard Medical School, completed his medical residency and chief residency at Brigham and Women's Hospital, and his infectious diseases fellowship training at Johns Hopkins Hospital.
 Paul E. Sax, M.D., HIV Fellowship Director, BWH.
-Dr. Paul E. Sax is Clinical Director of the Division of Infectious Diseases and the HIV Program at Brigham and Women's Hospital (BWH), and Professor of Medicine at Harvard Medical School.
-Dr. Sax received his MD from Harvard Medical School and did his residency in Internal Medicine at BWH, followed by ID Fellowship at Massachusetts General Hospital.
-He has been active in HIV care and research since 1992, when he joined the faculty at the Brigham.
-He is Editor-in-Chief of Open Forum Infectious Diseases, is on the Peer Review board of the HIV/AIDS Section of UpToDate, the editorial advisory board of Medscape HIV/AIDS, and is the author of the NEJM Journal Watch HIV and ID Observations.
-Dr. Sax is also on the core faculty of the International AIDS Society - USA and the New England AIDS Education and Training Center.
-In addition to his clinical and teaching work, Dr. Sax's ongoing areas of research include clinical trials of antiretroviral therapies, cost-effectiveness of management strategies for HIV, and toxicity of antiretroviral therapy.
-He is presently the principal investigator at the BWH AIDS Clinical Trials Unit, and is a member of the Cost-Effectiveness of Preventing AIDS Complications (CEPAC) Research Group.
+Dr. Paul E. Sax is Clinical Director of the Division of Infectious Diseases at Brigham and Women's Hospital and Professor of Medicine at Harvard Medical School, where he holds the Bruce A. Beal and Robert L. Beal Endowed Chair in Infectious Diseases.
+He received his MD from Harvard Medical School, did his residency in Internal Medicine at the Brigham, then fellowship in Infectious Diseases at Massachusetts General Hospital.
+Dr. Sax is the Editor-in-Chief of Clinical Infectious Diseases, the flagship journal of the Infectious Diseases Society of America (IDSA).
+In addition, he is a Section Editor of HIV/AIDS in UpToDate, and on the Editorial Board of NEJM Journal Watch, where he writes a regular column called HIV and ID Observations.
+An internationally recognized clinician and clinical teacher in infectious diseases and HIV, Dr. Sax also has been actively involved in research.
+Ongoing areas of investigation include clinical trials of antiretroviral therapies, cost-effectiveness of strategies for HIV management, toxicity of antiretroviral therapy, and treatment and prevention of COVID-19.
 For more information, contact Rajesh Gandhi, HIV Fellowship Director at MGH, at rgandhi@partners.org or Paul Sax, HIV Fellowship Director at BWH at psax@bwh.harvard.edu.
 Prior MGH HIV Track Graduates: